The Rundown

 - Possible to avoid most common allergens, including legumes

-- Nice mix of flavours so your pooch can have some choice
+- Nice mix of flavors so your pooch can have some choice

 - No grains, corn, soy, wheat, dairy, eggs, gluten, or artificial ingredients